netdata/netdata/packaging/installer/README.md

 ## Have a different operating system, or want to try another method?

-Netdata works on many different operating systems, each with a few possible installation methods.
-To see the full list of approved methods for each operating system/version we support, see our [distribution matrix](/packaging/DISTRIBUTIONS.md).
+Netdata works on many different platforms, to see the full list go check out our [platform support policy](/packaging/PLATFORM_SUPPORT.md).

 Below, you can find a few additional installation methods, followed by separate instructions for a variety of unique operating systems.